Pi-Squared-Inc/zk-benchmark/README.md

 ## GPU support

 Out zkVMs that we are considering only Risc0, zkWASM, SP1 and Cairo provide GPU support.
-Still, we were only able to run Risc0 and zkWASM with GPU support due to internal setup issues for SP1 and evelvind code base for Cairo.
+Still, we were only able to run Risc0, zkWASM, and SP1 with GPU support due to inter evolving code base for Cairo.

 ## Rust support